edwardcallow/tesco-jargon/r.md

 > See also [NBS](n.md#nbs).

 #### RPM
 Retail price management.
-System that contains informationg about the price of products, and any relevent promotions or markdowns.
+System that contains information about the price of products, and any relevent promotions or markdowns.
 Forms part of NBS.
 > See also [NBS](n.md#nbs).

 #### Roles and accountabilities